Minoru Yasui: Later years

 In 1944, Yasui was allowed to leave the internment camp in the summer and was employed in Chicago before moving to Denver, Colorado, in September 1944.
 There he passed the bar in June 1945, but was only admitted to practice law after an appeal to the Colorado Supreme Court.
 The following year in November he married former internee True Shibata, and they had three daughters together, Iris, Holly, and Laurel.

 Living in Denver, Yasui became involved with community relations, serving on committee set up by the mayor, and later from 1959 to 1983 on the Commission on Community Relations.
 This commission dealt with race relations and other social issues, with Yasui as executive director from 1967 to 1983.
 In 1954, he was chairman of the Japanese American Citizens League’s (JACL) district covering Colorado, Wyoming, Texas, Nebraska, New Mexico, and Montana.
 The Minoru Yasui Community Service Award was started in 1974 by Denver community leaders, and is awarded annually to Denver area volunteers.

 In 1976, Yasui began working on the JACL’s committee concerning redress for the internment during World War II.
 He continued on that committee until 1984, serving as its chairman in 1981.
 He also filed in federal district court in Oregon a coram nobis to attempt to overturn his conviction in 1984.
 His conviction was overturned by the Oregon federal court in 1986.
 Minoru Yasui died on November 12, 1986, and is buried in his hometown of Hood River.

 Legacy

 The City and County of Denver owns an office building named after Yasui.
 Located at 303 West Colfax Avenue in Denver, the building is called Minoru Yasui Plaza, or the Minoru Yasui Building.
 A bronze bust of Yasui adorns the building's foyer.

+The University of Oregon dedicated Yasui Hall in June 2024.